-Due to its efficient compression, H.264 is used in a large number of HD video cameras, and for a growing range of internet based streaming and downloadable video.
+Due to its efficient compression, H.264 is used in a large number of HD video cameras, and for a growing range of internet-based streaming and downloadable video.
 While some cameras remain in a manufacturer's proprietary encoding or older MPEG-2 encoding, most recognised brand-name consumer and semi-professional cameras now encode directly to H.264.
-All three codecs are published standards subject to patents by the developers, particularly in relation to commercial video distribution.
-All three are also approved to be part of the Blu-ray disc storage format.
+All three codecs are approved to be part of the Blu-ray disc storage format.

-Perhaps the most important thing to know about containers - or formats - for video is that the encoding determines the choice of format.
-This can be confusing as most codecs allow saving of video into different formats, meaning you cannot determine the compatibility of a video file with your software or hardware by looking at the file extension.
-For instance, the WMV 9 and DivX codecs can both save video into a .AVI format, while .MOV and .MP4 can both be used to store MPEG-4 encoded video.
-Adobe's proprietary Flash format, .FLV, is also able to hold several different types of video, including the high definition H.264.
+It's important to know that the video encoding determines the choice of format (or container).
+This can be confusing, as most codecs allow you to save your video into different formats, meaning you cannot determine the compatibility of a video file with your software or hardware by looking at the file extension.
+For instance, the WMV 9 and DivX codecs can both save video into .AVI format, while .MOV and .MP4 can both be used to store MPEG-4 encoded video.
+Adobe's proprietary Flash format, .FLV, is also able to hold several different types of video, including the high-definition H.264.

 HD digital video cameras may store their video stream in a variety of formats, some of which are proprietary to the manufacturer.
 One industry standard format that is becoming more widely used by camera manufacturers is AVCHD, developed by Sony and Panasonic.

-As a consequence we cannot recommend open video standards for video creation, encoding and editing.
+There are currently no satisfactory open video standards for video creation, encoding, and editing.
 However, we can provide the following guidance based on what we consider to be the best compromises and the general industry trends: